 Nick has also sung with many of Britain’s leading consorts and choirs, including The Sixteen, The Gabrieli Consort, The Choir of Enlightenment, Enchanted Voices, Ex Cathedra, Magnificat, The Cardinall’s Musick, Alamire, Polyphony and The Monteverdi Choir.

-Current season/future plans: Evangelist St. Matthew Passion for the Vaughan-Williams Leith Hill Festival, B minor Mass for both Sir John Eliot Gardiner and The Monteverdi Choir and English Baroque Soloists, and Harry Bicket and the English Concert, Les Illuminations at the Royal Festival Hall, recitals at the Brighton and Oxford Lieder Festivals, and in the Elgar Room at the Royal Albert Hall, and Paulino Il Matrimonio Segreto for British Youth Opera.
+Current season/future plans: Prologue The Turn of the Screw for Opera Holland Park, Telemaco The Return of Ulysses for Iford c.
+Christian Curnyn, Evangelist St. Matthew Passion for the Vaughan-Williams Leith Hill Festival, Les Illuminations at the Royal Festival Hall, recitals at the Oxford Lieder Festival, Die Schöne Müllerin in the Elgar Room at the Royal Albert Hall with Gary Matthewman and Vaughan-Williams’ On Wenlock Edge for Radio 3.

 Please do not alter without permission from Musicmakers.